Implementing EPSG:3857 vs EPSG:4326 in Folium

 How the Projection Pipeline Works

-Folium is a Python wrapper around Leaflet.js, which defaults to L.CRS.EPSG3857.
-The map canvas, zoom levels, and tile grids operate in Web Mercator meters.
-However, Leaflet’s public API is explicitly designed around EPSG:4326 for developer ergonomics.
+Folium is a Python wrapper around Leaflet.js, which defaults its canvas to L.CRS.EPSG3857.
+The tile grid, zoom levels, and pixel math all operate in Web Mercator meters.
+Leaflet’s public API is deliberately designed around EPSG:4326 for ergonomics: every marker, polygon, and circle method accepts [lat, lon] degrees, and Leaflet projects those values internally before placing them on the Mercator canvas.

 Production-Ready Implementation